top of page

 Date & Time

-Free with membership of Broadbeach U3A Gold Coast
+Free to member of the Broadbeach - Central Gold Coast U3A

 How can we have more happiness as we age?

-Indeed, ageing positively can be a great challenge.
-We notice an unwelcome decline in our abilities, which we once took for granted.
-The life changes that we experience as we are getting older can have a positive and negative impact on our mental and physical health.
+As we age, we begin to notice an unwelcome decline in what we once took for granted.
+The life changes that we experience as we get older can have a positive and negative impact on our mental and physical health.
 We all need to adjust to a new lifestyle, as our children leave home, retire, become grandparents, lose loved ones, or deal with health issues.
-Mindfulness and self-compassion consist of strategies that can help us to embrace the unpleasant changes that are an inevitable part of growing old.
+Mindfulness and self-compassion consist of strategies that can help us to embrace the unpleasant changes that are an inevitable part of growing old and better appreciate the good times.

 What is mindfulness?